Nancy Pelosis Husbands Attacker Jailed For 30 Years - UrduPoint

 - Politicized-

+DePape had pleaded not guilty to charges that included assault on a family member of a US official, and attempted kidnapping of a US official.

-While not denying the attack, his defense rested on contesting federal prosecutors' claims that he had targeted Nancy Pelosi in her capacity as a federal official -- a key factor in their charges.
+While not denying the attack, his defense rested on contesting federal prosecutors' claims that he had targeted Nancy Pelosi in her official capacity.

 Instead, his lawyers argued that DePape was driven to target a number of prominent liberal figures, due to his exposure to a web of obscure conspiracy theories.